 Opening in 2007, ”The Buzz” has been host to some of the great moments in Sierra College football history.
 The 1500-seat facility, named after legendary Sierra football coach and athletic director, Homer Ostrom, features a speedy field turf surface, a state-of-the-art press box, and incredible sight lines.
 There is not a bad seat in the house!

-Such legendary Wolverines as Lamon Muldrow (San Jose St.), Carl Moore (Florida), Bryson Littlejohn (Oregon), Mike Grant (UNLV), Paul Vassallo (Arizona), Brandon Michalkiewicz (Cal Poly) and Scotty Enos (Hawaii) entered the national spotlight playing at "The Buzz."
+Such legendary Wolverines as Devante Bond (Oklahoma), Vince Mayle (Washington St.), Jordan Finley, (Colorado St.), Luke Arceniega (Syracuse), Lamon Muldrow (San Jose St.), Carl Moore (Florida), Bryson Littlejohn (Oregon), Mike Grant (UNLV), Paul Vassallo (Arizona), Brandon Michalkiewicz (Cal Poly) and Scotty Enos (Hawaii) entered the national spotlight playing at "The Buzz."

 General admission tickets for regular season games at “The Buzz” cost $8; student & senior tickets are $5.
-Sierra students get into games FREE with a Fall 2011 ASSC sticker.
-Fans joining the Wolverine Athletic Association (WAA) receive free admission to all home games and can enjoy pre-game BBQs and reserved, cushioned seating.
+Sierra students get into games FREE with a Fall ASSC sticker.

 These are the official Sierra College Athletics web pages providing information about our programs, coaches and student-athletes.
 Any other web pages or sites on the internet or linked to from our pages containing information about Sierra College Athletics are not sanctioned by Sierra College and therefore may contain inaccurate information.
 We also have an official Sierra College Sports presence on Facebook and Twitter.
 Some sports or coaches may have their own unofficial social media presence.